MatthewReid854/reliability/docs/Recommended resources.rst

 Recommended resources
 '''''''''''''''''''''

 The following collection of resources are things I have found useful during my reliability engineering studies and also while writing the Python reliability library.
 There are many other resources available (especially textbooks and academic papers), so I encourage you to do your own research.
-If you find something you think is worth adding here, please send me an email.
+If you find something you think is worth adding here, please send me an email (alpha.reliability@gmail.com).

 **Textbooks**